ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 ### Cross package imports: `ckeditor5-rules/no-cross-package-imports`

-Normally, it is allowed to import from other packages, like this:
+It is normally allowed to import from other packages, using this method:

 ```js
 import { toArray } from 'ckeditor5/src/utils';
 import { toArray } from '@ckeditor/ckeditor5-utils';
 ```

-However, specific packages have this kind of import disallowed.
+However, specific packages disallow this kind of import.

 Currently, this rule applies only to the `ckeditor5-watchdog` package.

-👎&nbsp; Examples of incorrect code for this rule:
+👎&nbsp; Examples of an incorrect code for this rule:

 ```js
 // Assume we edit a file located in the `ckeditor5-watchdog` package